 Cut Every Customer Call By One Minute

 Add up how many calls your contact center receives every week.
-Let’s say the number is one thousand – now consider what would happen if you reduced the length of each of those calls by one minute.
+Let’s say the number is one thousand – now consider what would happen if you reduced your customer service call duration by one minute.
 We’re no math geniuses, but we believe that comes to 1,000 minutes – or more than 16.5 hours.

-Among other benefits, that one improvement would cut average wait time, which inevitably improves customer service.
+Among other benefits, that one improvement in call center efficiency would cut average wait time, which inevitably improves customer service.
 Can you make it happen?
 Here are five ways to achieve this goal.

 1. Skill-Based Call Routing